-

 Is ownership of real estate and the buildings on it separate?

 As a general rule, ownership of a superstructure belongs to the owner of the underlying land (principle aedificium solo cedit).
-Nonetheless in certain cases it is allowed to differ from this rule, e.g. the developer may conclude an agreement with the land owner to acquires separate ownership right over the superstructure.
-In this agreement, it is recommended to regulate the land use right of the owner of the superstructure; or at the discretion of the real property owner, the superstructure and the land on which it stands may be entered in the real estate register as separate properties.
-With respect to the legislative changes on building rights please refer to the response provided to Q3 above.
+Nonetheless in certain cases it is allowed to differ from this rule, e.g. the developer may conclude an agreement with the land owner to acquire separate ownership right over the superstructure.
+In this agreement, it is recommended to regulate the land use right of the owner of the superstructure; or at the request of the real property owner, the superstructure and the land on which it stands may be entered in the real estate register as separate properties.

 -